unioslo/zabbix-cli/README.md

 The project home page is on [GitHub](https://github.com/unioslo/zabbix-cli).
 Please report any issues or improvements there.

-The manual is available on-line at <https://unioslo.github.io/zabbix-cli/manual.html>.
+The manual is available online at <https://unioslo.github.io/zabbix-cli/>.

 ## Install